 For last month’s “Wildcard” themed Power Tool Challenge Team project I shared how I upcycled bedposts into candlesticks.
 The theme for this month’s challenge is repurpose and I made a basket using two vintage tennis rackets.

-This isn’t my first time using tennis rackets for an repurpose project.
+This isn’t my first time using tennis rackets for a repurpose project.
 Don’t miss the tennis racket table that I made last spring.
 I love being a part of the Power Tool Challenge Team because it motivates me to make projects for my home.
 You can see all of the projects that I have shared here.

 Repurposed Tennis Racket Basket